MSN Degree – Master of Science in Nursing Programs

 What is an MSN Degree?

 MSN programs allow students to build on their existing knowledge and experience.
-MSN programs often offer concentrations in areas such as nurse education, nurse administration, or clinical nurse specialist.
+MSN programs often offer concentrations in areas such as nurse education, nurse administration, or clinical nurse specialists.
 Some programs also provide a track for those who wish to become certified nurse midwives or nurse practitioners.
 These programs typically include coursework in advanced nursing theory and research and practicum placements in hospitals or other healthcare settings.
 Graduates of MSN programs are prepared for nursing leadership positions or advanced practice roles as nurse educators, nurse administrators, or clinical nurse specialists.

 Types of MSN Degree Programs